-Evara Health Institute is dedicated to promoting an inclusive and equitable educational environment that values and supports the diverse abilities of all students.
+Evara Health Institute is dedicated to providing a learning environment that meets the needs of students with disabilities.
 Our mission is to ensure that students with disabilities have equal access to educational opportunities, resources, and services, fostering their academic success and personal growth.